-Installation for CloudBees CI on traditional platforms (active/active)
+Install HA (active/active) on CloudBees CI on traditional platforms

 5 minute read

-High Availability (active/active) on Windows controllers is not supported.
+High Availability (HA) on Windows controllers is not supported.

-This document covers specific instructions to install and configure High Availability (active/active) for CloudBees CI on traditional platforms.
+This document provides specific instructions to install and configure High Availability HA for CloudBees CI on traditional platforms.
 Instructions and standard methods to install CloudBees CI on traditional platforms can be found in this section.

-CloudBees CI on traditional platforms controllers default to run a built-in Jetty server when run as an app (java -jar *.war).
-However, controllers can also run from a package manager installation or as Docker containers.
+CloudBees CI on traditional platforms controllers use a built-in HTTP(S) server (Jetty) when run as a self-contained application directly (java -jar *.war) or indirectly via native package managers or Docker containers.
 Refer to Install client controllers for more information.
+This built-in server is compatible with HA.

-Client controllers in High Availability (active/active) mode will not work when using WAR files on external web servlet containers like Apache Tomcat.
+Client controllers in HA) mode will not work when using WAR files on external web servlet containers like Apache Tomcat.

-Standalone controllers (not connected to any operations center) can run in High Availability (active/active) mode.
+Standalone controllers (not connected to any operations center) can run in HA mode.

 Load balancer